-When you buy your vehicle, there are no restrictions on the number of miles you put on it, though excess mileage can affect resale value.
+When you buy your vehicle, there are no restrictions on the number of miles you put on it.
 If you have a long commute, take a lot of road trips, or otherwise rack up tons of miles, then buying is probably a better option.

 You also don’t have to worry about wear and tear on your vehicle (except, again, in terms of resale value).
 You won’t get charged for a big scratch or torn upholstery.
 And if your kids manage to grind rainbow sprinkles into your carpet or your dog’s fur gets permanently woven into your upholstery, no big deal!
 (Just take lots of deep breaths.)

 Another plus?
 When you buy a car, once you’ve paid it off, it’s an asset that you can sell.
 (Worth noting: It’s an asset that depreciates.)

 When you purchase a vehicle, most dealerships require a 10% to 20% down payment; when you lease a car, the down payment is much smaller, or even $0.

 Of course, downsides to buying exist.
 To get payments similar to lease payments, you’ll need to finance for a lot longer (five to seven years).
 You may still be making payments well after your warranty runs out, meaning you could end up paying for repairs alongside a monthly payment, though an extended warranty can solve this — at a cost.